-I noticed a separate tub of hotspring water outside the onsen baths when I was at different onsen facilities, but can’t seem to find info on it.
-I believe it’s for rinsing your body with super-clean, super-fresh hotspring water after you leave the onsen bath, although someone told me it might be for you to try out and get used to the temperature before you enter the onsen.
+At some onsen places, I noticed a separate tub of hotspring water outside the onsen baths.
+But I can’t seem to find info about this.
+I believe it’s for rinsing your body with super clean, super fresh hotspring water after you leave the onsen bath, although someone told me it might be for you to try out and get used to the temperature before you enter the onsen.
 If you know, please tell me!

-Step 8: Dry off before entering changing area.
+Step 8: Dry off before entering dressing area.

 After the onsen

 Stay hydrated, avoid alcohol, and avoid excessive use of energy.
 You’ll have a good sleep!

 • 15 reasons Tokyo is perfect for solo travel

 • Tokyo for the first time?
 Here’s where to go!

 • Tokyo’s cutest festival: Shichi Go San!